|

 to vent; to get away; and most importantly to know that she had a support group, who really cared about what was going on

+in HER life, as well as her mom's.
 When I saw Loretta at her daughter Debbie's bridal shower I cannot tell you how wonderful she

-In early July, around the 4th, I was advised by Barbara that Loretta was in the hospital for
+looked.
+She was glowing and excited about the days events.
+Proud "Mother of the Bride" In early July, around the 4th, I was advised by Barbara that Loretta was in the hospital for

 pain management.
 I asked Barbara if I could tag along when she went to visit Loretta.
+Loretta was in excellent spirits.
+She said that she was NOT leaving the hospital until

 the pain was under control.
 In true form for Loretta, she was nurturing the other patients on the floor.
 She was

+giving guidance to a new cancer patient sister when Barbara and I arrived.
 Loretta made friends with both her room mate and her room mates daughter.
 I understand

+that they even exchanged phone numbers, when they were leaving the hospital.
 Barbara brought Loretta a beautiful bouquet of flowers all from the "bulb" sale and I brought one of our Noah's

 Ark

+Stuff-n-Fluff bears.
 Two days later, I went to visit Loretta again since I was getting ready to travel for two weeks

 and knew I would not be around.
 When I walked in the room, there was Loretta in the bed, with her bear.
 She told